Pioneering High-Speed Pulsar Parameter Estimation Using Convolutional Neural Networks: Introduction

 \section{Introduction}

 Understanding \glspl{NS} and their \gls{EoS} has important implications for cold dense matter and fundamental physics.
 The millisecond pulsar PSR J0030+0451~\citep{somer2000new, d2000bologna} has provided strong evidence for multipolar magnetic fields through modeling of its X-ray phase-folded \gls{LC}~\citep{miller2019psr, riley2019nicer,2019ApJ...887L..23B}.
 These X-rays arise from deep heating by bombardment from charges at magnetic polar caps; PSR J0030+0451 exhibits a distinctly asymmetric LC demanding departures from a centered dipole field.
 To constrain the underlying multipolar magnetic field structure of PSR J0030+0451, \cite{kalapotharakos2021multipolar} investigated magnetic field structures that comprised offset dipole-plus-quadrupole components using \gls{SVF} and force-free global magnetosphere models, uncovering several degenerate parameter solutions for bolometric LCs.
 However, deriving detailed \gls{MCMC} posterior parameter distributions of these models is prohibitively computationally expensive.
-In this work, we develop a \gls{NN} surrogate model that replaces the physical models during MCMC parameter exploration, achieving substantial speedup while preserving accuracy and enabling a comprehensive exploration of parameter space previously not possible.
+In this work, we develop a \gls{NN} surrogate model that replaces the physical models during MCMC parameter exploration, achieving an unprecedented speedup in modeling light curves from pulsar magnetospheres.
+The resulting acceleration enables the accurate and comprehensive exploration of parameter space that was previously not possible.
 This also sets the stage for future surrogate models that incorporate additional physics and parameters required to advance beyond bolometric LCs.